rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 }
 ```

+There are no keywords for other ancestor constructors because constructors must form a chain following these rules:

+- Like any individual classes, the base class constructor is optional.
+- If a base class constructor is not defined, so can be the derived class constructor.
+- But when a derived class has a constructor, this constructor must contains a call to the super class constructor, calling `super()` with its expected arguments.
+Else, there will be a TypeScript error on the constructor: `Constructors for derived classes must contain a 'super' call.`.
+- TypeScript compiler rules have been relaxed to allow to have some code preceeding the `super` call, as long as this code does not contain the `this` keyword.
+Otherwise, the TypeScript compiler will emit an error on the `this`: `'super' must be called before accessing 'this' in the constructor of a derived class.`.
+- In TypeScript previous versions, the `super` call had to be the first statement.
+It's the same in C#, with a special syntax to force following this rule: `DerivedClass(args) : base(baseArgs) {...}`.
+Notice that `super` is named `base` and that they are no `constructor` keyword, instead a method with that is named as the class, thus defining implicitly the return type (that must be specified otherwise, as opposed to TypeScript where the more it's inferred the better).
+- It could be bypassed in calling a static method (or another standalone function) inside the arguments of the `super()` call.

+These rules help ensuring that:

+- all constructors in the class hierarchy will be called.
+- the properties are defined in the proper order, making the instance of the derived class an instance of the base class too.

-### Base class members
+### Base class methods

-We can use `super` to access the base class members from an overriding member the same way we are using `this` for the current class members:
+We can use `super` to access the base class methods from an overriding member the same way we are using `this` for the current class members:

 ```ts
 abstract class Base {